 Minimalist Guide To Visual Stress Relief and Creating Better Space

 Visual stress relief can play an important role in achieving better mental and physical health.
-Visual clutter can be toxic to your physical and mental health.
 The good news is visual stress relief is easy to achieve.

 We are bombarded with visual clutter constantly in today’s world.
 As our bodies fight to subconsciously block and limit the negative effects of visual clutter, the attack becomes more aggressive.

-As we naturally begin to ignore commercials on all forms of media the advertisers increased the volume on the commercials in an attempt to jar your attention.
+As we naturally begin to ignore commercials on all forms of media advertisers increased the volume of the commercials in an attempt to jar your attention.

-Similarly, as we begin to ignore banner adds on the internet pop-ups and page welcome mats are used more consistently in an attempt to get our attention.
+Similarly, as we begin to ignore banner ads on the internet pop-ups and page welcome mats are used more consistently in an attempt to get our attention.

 When we leave our homes the whole world seems to be a giant advertisement.
 I swear the promos at the movie theater are longer than the featured movie.
 LOL.

 Believe it or not, all of this visual clutter causes stress and visual stress relief is at hand.